Severus of Antioch: Exile and death

 Following Anastasius' death and his succession by Emperor Justin I in July 518, the bishops of Syria Secunda travelled to Constantinople and clamoured for Severus' deposition.
-Justin demanded Severus affirmed the Council of Chalcedon, to which he refused, and the emperor subsequently ordered Irenaeus, Count of the East, to arrest Severus and cut out his tongue.
-Theodora, wife of Justinian, Justin's nephew and heir, discovered Justin's orders and warned Severus.
+Justin I demanded Severus affirmed the Council of Chalcedon, to which he refused, and the emperor subsequently ordered Irenaeus, Count of the East, to arrest Severus and cut out his tongue.
+Theodora, wife of Justinian, Justin I's nephew and heir, discovered Justin I's orders and warned Severus.
 On 25 September 518, Severus fled Antioch by boat to Alexandria, where he was well received by Pope Timothy III of Alexandria and the city's inhabitants.
 Severus' arrival in Egypt is celebrated by the Coptic Orthodox Church on 12 October.
 Despite his deposition, Severus did not cease to be seen as the legitimate Patriarch of Antioch by non-Chalcedonians.